I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 I admit that I did not have a high opinion of Jake Paul when I paid $54 to watch his education video series on how to become a social media star.
-I found his brand of comedy childish and only appealing to the 11 year olds that make up his YouTube audience and wait in lines screaming outside his live appearances.
+I found his brand of comedy childish and only appealing to the 11-year-olds that make up his YouTube audience and wait in lines screaming outside his live appearances.
 I assumed that he had managed to win the hearts and minds of millions of teens and tweens purely by being cute and doing pratfalls.
 I knew the rough outline of Jake Paul: YouTube enfant terrible, bad rapper, bad neighbor.

 But after watching his 74-video course called “Edfluence” on how to become a social media star, I have come away with a very different opinion.
 Jake Paul is a genius.
 An evil genius that should not be celebrated or rewarded, but feared.
 To underestimate Paul as a dope who lucked into stardom by looks and charm is a grave, grave mistake.
 I, for one, am afraid.